axone-protocol/docs/docs/tutorials/webapp-1.md

 ## Importance of user interfaces interacting with the OKP4 protocol

 The OKP4 protocol is a blockchain built on the Cosmos SDK that enables providers to share resources like web services or datasets with anyone without the need to trust a party.
-A provider describes his resources ([RDF triples](https://docs.okp4.network/tutorials/ontology-1)) and the rules ([Prolog program to define access conditions, revenue sharing, and more](https://docs.okp4.network/tutorials/prolog-1)) in the blockchain.
+A provider describes resources ([RDF triples](https://docs.okp4.network/tutorials/ontology-1)) and rules ([Prolog program to define access conditions, revenue sharing, and more](https://docs.okp4.network/tutorials/prolog-1)), and consumers send requests to the blockchain which guarantees the respect of sharing conditions.

 In essence, user interfaces are the key to democratizing the power of the OKP4 blockchain, making it usable and beneficial for everyone.
 For most users, [interacting with the protocol via terminal commands](https://docs.okp4.network/tutorials/cli-1) or delving into the intricacies of defining rules with the Prolog language remains a daunting, if not insurmountable, challenge.
 Similarly, the manipulation and understanding of RDF triples for semantic data can be complex without the right tools.

 This is where the significance of user-friendly interfaces comes into play.
 A well-designed user interface abstracts the complexities of the underlying protocol, offering a more intuitive and ergonomic experience.
 It bridges the gap between advanced blockchain technology and everyday users, ensuring that the benefits of the OKP4 protocol are accessible to a broader audience.
 Without these interfaces, the potential of the OKP4 protocol would remain largely untapped, confined to the realm of tech-savvy individuals.